sandhyaparna/Data-Science/Modeling/Feature Selection.md

 * LDA - Linear Discriminant Analysis
   * LDA approach is very similar to a Principal Component Analysis, but in addition to finding the component axes that maximize the variance of our data (PCA), we are additionally interested in the axes that maximize the separation between multiple classes (LDA).
   * PCA is unsupervised, LCA is supervised
+  * Principal component analysis involves extracting linear composites of observed variables.
+* Factor analyis - Variables are grouped by their correlations i.e. all variables in a particular group will have a high correlation among themselves.
+  * Factor analysis is based on a formal model predicting observed variables from theoretical latent factors.
 * Use Algorithms that have built in feature reduction techniques
-* Factor analyis - Variables are grouped by their correlations i.e. all variables in a particular group will have a high correlation among themselves.
 * Dimensionality reduction:
   * Principal Component Analysis (PCA) - Linear combination of the original variables
   * Multiple Correspondence Analysis (MCA) - Categorical variables